 DO I HAVE TO USE POPPY SEEDS?

 These are great as an appetizer or make it a meal.
-You can definitely make these Ham and Cheese Sliders with or without poppy seeds because sometimes they can scare little kids.
+You can definitely make these easy Ham Sliders with or without poppy seeds on top of the rolls because sometimes they can scare little kids.

 Ham and Cheese Sliders